A Guide for Parents of Kids Having Surgery

 - Part 4: More Information—An appendix of questions to ask the doctor, a resources appendix, and a glossary

-Sounds pretty good doesn’t it?
-Links to the table of contents and the downloadable booklet can be found at the the American College of Surgeons website.
+Sounds pretty good, doesn’t it?
+Links to the table of contents and the downloadable booklet can be found at the American College of Surgeons website.

 Who Held Your Hand?

 Do you have a child who had surgery or invasive medical tests?
 Who was there to hold your hand?
 Leave a shout out about who helped you in the comment box.
 And hold another parent’s hand by passing this resource on to families of children who need an operation.

 Do you like what you see at DifferentDream.com?
 You can receive more great content by subscribing to the quarterly Different Dream newsletter and signing up for the daily RSS feed delivered to your email inbox.
 You can sign up for the first in the pop-up box and the second at the bottom of this page.